pxc/gitbook/text/17_Git_Treeishes/0_ Git_Treeishes.markdown

 	980e3cc

-As long as the partial SHA is unique - it can't be confused with another (which is incredibly unlikely if you use at least 5 characters), git will expand a partial SHA for you.
+As long as the partial SHA is unique - it can't be confused with another (which is incredibly unlikely if you use at least 5 characters), Git will expand a partial SHA for you.

 ### Branch, Remote or Tag Name ###